BetaHuhn/deploy-to-vercel-action/README.md

 ## 🛠️ Configuration

-In order for the Action to create a deployment on GitHub and Vercel you have to specify your GitHub and Vercel access token as well as your Vercel Org Id and your Vercel Project Id.
+In order for the Action to interact with GitHub and Vercel on your behalf, you have to specify your GitHub and Vercel Access Tokens as well as your Vercel Organisation and Project Id.

 ### Tokens